Sunday, 17 November 2013

 GIFT FROM MAKI: EMERALD MATCHA

-It's been over a month since Ken Hsu brought the book back from Taipei!
-It’s really a book about breads but the first recipe which caught my eye is one for Matcha Pound Cake.
+It's been over a month since Ken Hsu brought books back from Taipei.
+I've only just started browsing 《東京麵包屋: 職人嚴選60款日式手感私家麵包》and the first recipe that caught my eye is the Matcha Pound Cake (page 162).
 I had asked Maki whether she could buy some matcha powder from Japan.
 She did so, picking a matcha that was meant specially for baking.
 I'm holding the cup next to the window so you can check out its gorgeous shade of emerald.

 The recipe makes three 8 x 15.5cm cakes.
 The smallest tins I own measure 8.5 x 17cm.
 As a result my cakes didn't achieve the height I was expecting.
 Frankly, I didn't think they looked appealing.
 The tops were a dull brown and I felt that the emerald hardly came through.